Information Broadcast Unlimited: Congressional franchise

 interest, radio and/ or television broadcasting stations in the Philippines, where frequencies and/or channels are still available for radio and/or television broadcasting, including digital radio and television system, through microwave, satellite or whatever means, including the use of any new technology that may hereafter or in the future developed in the field of radio and television broadcasting, with the corresponding technological auxiliaries and facilities, special broadcast and other program and distribution services and relay stations for 25 years.

 Private owners

 In September 2007, six private individual investors led by businessman Leonardo S. Dayao formed Information Broadcast Unlimited, Inc. with authorized capital stock of 10 million pesos.
 IBU facilities are located at ComClark Annex Building, M.A.
 Roxas Highway cor.
 Ninoy Aquino Ave., Clark Freeport Zone, Pampanga, Philippines together with Angeles Cable Television Network (ACCTN) and various cable networks in Central Luzon.

 IBU Stations

-All stations are affiliated under UNTV (Philippines), listed as of June 2016:
+All stations are affiliated under UNTV (Philippines) until 2025, listed as of March 2025: